terratest-maven-plugin/terratest-maven-plugin/README.md

     mvn clean install -DskipTests
 your terratests won't run.
-Of course you can set it directly in the plugin/pluginManagement section:
+Of course, you can set it directly in the plugin/pluginManagement section:

     <configuration>
     ...